cerebral/overmind/packages/overmind-website/guides/intermediate/03_typescript.md

 ## Operators

-Operators is like the **Action** type, it can take an optional input, but it can also have an output.
+Operators is like the **Action** type, it can take an optional input, but it always produces an output.
 By default the output of an operator is the same as the input.

 ```marksy
 h(Example, { name: "guide/typescript/operatorinputsandoutputs" })